davs3275/sbs/med/collier.md

 who are not able even to please themselves ?

 ---
-3.5 Be not unwilling, selfish, unadvised, or pas- sionate in anything you do.
-Do not affect quaint- ness and points of wit: neither talk nor meddle more than is necessary.
+3.5 Be not unwilling, selfish, unadvised, or passionate in anything you do.
+Do not affect quaintness and points of wit: neither talk nor meddle more than is necessary.
 Take care that the divinity within you has a creditable charge to preside over; that you appear in the character of your sex and age.
 Act like